russmckendrick/records/content/albums/get-out-of-my-room-968986/index.md

 styles: ["Acoustic", "Comedy"]
 ---

 Get Out of My Room is an album and short-form video featuring comedians Cheech & Chong, released in 1985.
-The opening track "Born In East L.A." and "I'm Not Home Right Now" were the only singles released for the album.
+The opening track "Born in East L.A." and "I'm Not Home Right Now" were released as singles from the album.
-Following the album's release, Cheech left the duo in 1986 in order to focus on his mainstream acting career and while they have since reconvened, Get Out of My Room remains their last album to date.
+Following the album's release, Cheech left the duo in 1986 in order to focus on his mainstream acting career.
+Get Out of My Room remains their last album to date.